- Before 1500 BCE

 Mahon’s study of Sade and defense of his texts as central to the legacies of the avant-garde are, no doubt, well-argued and deeply researched, and they make for a compelling read; the book is a significant and important contribution.
 In Mahon’s seemingly unequivocal praise for Sade, however, we are left with a perpetuation of a now decades-old “burn” or “praise” dichotomy that leaves little space for the mechanisms of simultaneity and contradiction that seem to be the very political and aesthetic power of the Sadean.

-Assistant Professor, Department of Art + Architecture, Hobart & William Smith Colleges
+Associate Professor, Art + Architecture, Hobart & William Smith Colleges